 Teacher says a random detail from the story, repeating it several times.
 Students scan the paper in front of them and if the detail is present, even if the Spanish isn’t perfect, they underline the detail and make a tally mark on the top of the paper.
 Teacher says another detail, slowly, several times, again students scan the paper they’re “grading” looking for the detail, and if it’s there, underline and tally.
 It looks like this:

 Really milk it…give them a bunch of details because this is the part where they’re soaking up the input.
 Once you’ve said all the details you can think of, or you’re out of time, students return the paper to it’s owner.
+Or call a few random students to offer a new detail, for everyone to scan the paper for.
 The pair(s) that have the most tally marks are the winners and they earn a stamp on their stamp sheet.